DanWin/le-chat-php/README.md

 Installation Instructions:
 --------------------------

-You'll need to have php with pdo, pcre and date extension and a web-server installed.
+You'll need to have php with pdo, pcre, mbstring and date extension and a web-server installed.
 You will also need the pdo_sqlite, pdo_mysql or pdo_pgsql extension, depending on which database you choose.
 Optionally, you can install:
 - the gd extension for the captcha feature